effekt-lang/effekt-vscode/README.md

 This VSCode extension is based on the example by [Tony Sloane](https://bitbucket.org/inkytonik/minijava-vscode/src/master/).

+## Getting Started
+After installing the .vsix file, you need to set the path to the `effekt` binary.
+For Mac OS and unix users this probably works out of the box after installing `effekt` with npm (that is, once the `effekt` command is in your path).
+For Windows users, you need to set the path to `effekt.cmd`.

 ## Features

 On file open and save, the Effekt compiler will be run and any resulting diagnostics will be displayed.